termsurf/rise/readme.md

 ## Contributing

 Add a `.csv` into the `list` folder grouped by location.
 See the `list/place/world/us/california/oakland` for an example.
+Please add your local community location to the dataset!
+[Here] is a ChatGPT template you can use to get some initial data.

 ## General Sites